 - The Service Dogs we choose to train need, for our program, to have a rare combination of: A. Low energy, and B. High intelligence.
 This combination is not common in dog breeds (smart dogs tend to be high-energy, while low-energy dogs tend to not be very trainable).

 - In addition to those requirements, the Service Dogs we work with also need to have the following three attributes: A. Have high pack-drive, pretty low prey-drive, low fight-drive, and low flight-drive, B. Be good with all strange dogs, and C. Be good with all strange men.

-If all these requirements aren't enough, the breed also needs to be the right size because: A. Small dogs can grow fearful from being stepped on in crowds, and B. Overly-large dogs are difficult to put under tables and out of the way in airplanes and buses.
+If all these requirements aren't enough, the dogs also need to be the right size because: A. Small dogs can grow fearful from being stepped on in crowds, and B. Overly-large dogs are difficult to put under tables and out of the way in airplanes and buses.